artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

 	Can't retrieve entity config: weblog/blogpost

 When we use the Model URI weblog/blogpost, we're telling Magento we want the Model Group weblog, and the blogpost Entity.
-In the context of simple Models that extend Mage_Core_Model_Resource_Db_Abstract, an entity corresponds to a table.
-In this case, the table named blog_post that we created above.
+In the context of simple models which extend `Mage_Core_Model_Resource_Db_Abstract`, an entity corresponds to a table.
+In this case, the table named `blog_post` that we created above.

 Let's add that entity to our XML config.